Preschool and Kindergarten Worksheets

 Money Math Worksheet

-3. Total the amount of money in each jar and write in the box below.
+1. Total the amount of money in each jar.
 Can you find the total for all four jars?

 Cut and Paste the Money Worksheet

-Cut around each banknote and place them in order from the smallest to the largest value.
+Cut out each banknote and arrange them from the smallest to the largest value.

 Counting Money Worksheet

-2. Count the number of times each coin appears, and write your answer above the coin.
+1. Count how many times each coin appears and write the total above the coin.

 More About Money Worksheets